dome9/terraform-provider-dome9/website/docs/r/notification.html.markdown

 ## Import

-This resource can be imported using the continuous compliance notification ID, which can be found in the Dome9 console.
+This resource can be imported using the notification ID, which can be found in the Dome9 console.

 ```shell
 terraform import dome9_notification.example <NOTIFICATION_ID>